walterlego/idlesoccer/README.md

 ### Club ###
 There's a club.
 Each club has a coach, a team and takes part in a league.
 The club has
-Name
+# Name # -
-Team
+# Team # -
+# Coach #
-Coach - a better coach speeds up players skill improvement. the coach gets salary once a month.
+A better coach speeds up each player's skill improvement.
+The coach gets salary once a month.
+# Youth academy #
-Youth academy - a better academy produces more talented players with better skills.
+A better academy produces more talented players with better skills.
 Reputation - the more successful the club, the higher the reputation.
 It gets upfates after each season. cash value - not important yet as there are no transfers.
-Stadium
+# Stadium #
+# Marketing #
-Marketing - At the moment Marketing consists of perimeter advertising.
+At the moment Marketing consists of perimeter advertising.
 The revenue grows with increasing club reputation.
 Marketing has a monthly cost.
-IMprove
+The revenue is based on the clubs reputation.
+For each lvel of reputation there is an optimal marketing level.

 ### Stadium ###
 There are four terraces.
 You can upgrade terrace capacity, but it isn't balanced yet.